pixie-io/docs.px.dev/content/en/tutorials/pixie-101/database-query-profiling.md

 </PoiTooltip>

 <PoiTooltip top={80} left={25}>
-<strong>Individual param values</strong>
+<strong>Individual params</strong>
 {' '}
-passed to the `sock_id` SQL parameter.
+passed to `sock_id` in the normalized query.
 </PoiTooltip>

 <svg title='' src='use-case-tutorials/sql_query.png'/>
 :::

-6. Hover over the "Summary" table and scroll to the right to see latency stats per `sock_id` parameter.
+6. Hover over the "Summary" table and scroll to the right to see latency stats per parameter.

 ## Individual Full Body Requests

-Next, let's inspect the most recent MySQL requests flowing through your cluster, including the full request and response bodies.
+Let's inspect the most recent MySQL requests flowing through your cluster, including the full request and response bodies.

-Pixie can capture requests with only one endpoint within your cluster.
-For example, if a service makes a call to an external mySQL database which is not monitored by Pixie, Pixie will still be able to capture the SQL calls.
+Pixie can capture any traffic that passes through your cluster (it supports both server and client-side tracing).

 1. Select `px/mysql_data` from the `script` drop-down menu at the top of the page.